luiscoco/eShop_Tutorial-Step9_Adding_CheckOut_Page/README.md

 Navigates to the "user/orders" page

-Custom Validation: Ensures the cart is not empty before allowing the order to proceed.
+**Custom Validation**: Ensures the cart is not empty before allowing the order to proceed.
 Adds validation errors to the form when necessary.

 **Utility Functions**: